Frequently Asked Questions

 • Prices are in CDN.

 • Test results will be sent to the email address provided when you register your detector.
+Your results will also be available for download at any time.

 Is return shipping to the lab included?

-What do I do when I receive the detector, what is the process?
+What do I do when I receive the detector?
+What is the process?

-• When you are ready to start testing, remove the detector from the plastic wrap and place it where you want to test.
-Follow the instructions to register your detector with radonline.com.
-Note: the detector will stay in this location for the entire testing period.
+2. When you’re ready to start testing, remove the detector from its plastic wrapping and place it at your chosen testing spot.
+Follow the instructions to register your detector at radonline.com.

 Where is my detector number?